MANISH007700/Hello-World/README.md

 # Hello-World
+# Hello-Github
-Yo guys.
+Yo00 guys.
 This is my first repository file in github.
 Wish me luck

-I am tryana see how this shit works